mmuucha/mmuucha/README.md

   I am a Machine Learning engineer hoping to break into tech, working on consistently becoming a greater programmer then yesterday, open to different ideas, and livid for absorbable air.

-  I am currently a student at MC finishing up their AS degree in Computer Science, in which afterward I will be transferring to four year institute
+  I am currently a student at The University of Maryland, College Park as a CS Student with a track in Machine Learning I have acquired my associate in Computer Science from Montgomery College

 Reach me!
   Personal - matthewmucha.g@gmail.com
-  Work - matthewmuchadev@gmail.com

 <!--